MysteryBlokHed/Encwork/README.md

 ## Installation
 ### PyPI
-To get the module through PyPi: `pip install ttchat`.
+To get the module through PyPi: `pip install encwork`.
 ### GitHub (Pulled Repo)
 To install the module by pulling the repo: `python setup.py install`.

 ## Usage
-While TTChat comes with a fully functional `__main__.py` file, it is mainly meant to demonstrate how TTChat works.
-You can get the module to build your own UI that will work with any other program that uses TTChat, including the example one.
+While Encwork comes with a fully functional `__main__.py` file, it is mainly meant to demonstrate how Encwork works.
+You can get the module to build your own UI that will work with any other program that uses Encwork, including the example one.

 ### The `__main__.py` file
 Run it as any other python script, using `python` or `python3 __main__.py`.
-It's a very short piece of code, as it just uses functions from `ttchat.p2p`.
+It's a very short piece of code, as it just uses functions from `encwork.p2p`.
 Simply give it a target machine and it'll start trying to connect.
 Once you see `Ready to receive messages.` and/or `Ready to send messages.`, the connection has been completed and messaging is ready.

 # Documentation
-To see how to use the TTChat module yourself, check out the [Documentation](https://github.com/MysteryBlokHed/ttchat/wiki).
+To see how to use the Encwork module yourself, check out the [Documentation](https://github.com/MysteryBlokHed/Encwork/wiki).